RetroReversing/retroReversing/pages/leaks/Nintendo/OriginalSource.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/source</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains the z80 assembly code for the game.
+ This folder contains the z80 assembly code for the game in .DMG files (DMG is the shorthand for Dot Matrix Game, the original name for the GameBoy).

 This folder also contains the following sub-directories:
 * **Temp** -